Electronics notes/Knobs and dials

 ...plus heatsinking, optical coupling for isolation, and some other considerations.

-There are also Reed relays, which can switch faster than EMRs, but have a current limit that is often on the order of half an amp tops.
+There are also Reed relays, which can switch faster than EMRs, but can rarely switch more than half an amp of current.
 They are mostly associated with some oldschool analog electronics.

 In general, your choice is between EMR and SSR.
 There is more comparison below, but in general, EMRs ar chunkier but wear over time, while SSRs take a bunch more design care but can then be more flexible.